v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/ome-faq.md

 Currently you can only set up mail flow rules in Exchange Online.
 Encryption is currently not supported in DLP through the Security &amp; Compliance Center.

+## Can I open encrypted messages sent to Shared Mailbox?

+Currently encrypted messages are not supported for Shared Mailbox.

 ## Can I customize encrypted messages with my company branding?

 Yes!
 For information on customizing email messages and the OME portal, see Add your organization's brand to your encrypted messages.
 See [Add your organization's brand to your encrypted messages.](add-your-organization-brand-to-encrypted-messages.md)﻿